Skip to main content

 “I don’t believe a word you say anymore.
 I am not that naive!”
 Mehr Un Nisa tried hard to control the teardrops that lurked in the corner of her eyes.

 “I would have never tried to steal your happiness, Mehr.
-Every single day for the past years I have remembered you and missed you.
-Hoped that you miss me.
+Every single day for the past years, I have remembered you and missed you.
+Hoped that you missed me.
 I went on expeditions with your husband.
 He saved my life.
 That is when I knew he deserves you, Mehr.
-Perhaps more than a Shehzaade Salim ever did.
-But the fact is I never stopped loving you, heaven knows that!
+Perhaps more than Shehzaade Salim ever did.
+But the fact is, I never stopped loving you, heaven knows that!
 And it knows that I love you still.”
-Jahangir looked up to see Mehr Un Nisa had turned and ran away from him, towards the corridor and not waiting for him to finish his words.
+Jahangir looked up to see Mehr Un Nisa had turned and run away from him, towards the corridor, and was not waiting for him to finish his words.
 “Take me back, Mehr.
 I will do anything to have your love back.”
 Jahangir said the last words under his breath, shook his head and kept staring at the empty corridor.

 Rukaiya Sultana Begum was sitting in the Bagh with a few peacocks roaming free around her.
-The fresh air and sunset, prayers from a distance, along with the bells of the temples made music to her ears and brought peace to her heart.
+The fresh air and sunset, prayers from a distance, along with the bells of the temples, made music to her ears and brought peace to her heart.
 Her Eunuch came and bowed.
 She nodded.
-He leaned and whispered something into her ears.
-Rukaiya Begum’s brows narrowed and then she smiled staring at the doves frolicking in the waters of the fountain.
+He leaned and whispered something into her ear.
+Rukaiya Begum’s brows narrowed, and then she smiled, staring at the doves frolicking in the waters of the fountain.

 “I don’t want such gifts.
 Take them back, Khatuna Begum.”
 She looked away “My child isn’t fit enough to play with royal toys I can’t afford.”

-Khatuna placed the toys down, where Ladli could reach them, gesturing at the eager-eyed child to have it.
+Khatuna placed the toys down, where Ladli could reach them, gesturing at the eager-eyed child to have them.
 Ladli stared at the toys and stopped to seek her mother’s permission.

 Khatuna dragged Mehr Un Nisa to a corner away from the child.